Durenlab/RegNMF/README.md

 ### Second step

-Use "RegNMF" and "clustering" for clustering.
+Use "RegNMF" for cross-modalities dimension reduction; use "clustering" for subpopulation identification.

 ```R
 W123H=RegNMF(E=element$E,